Our world has increasingly become very noisy

 - I have a folder of my favorite pastor's apps on my phone.

-- I believe if my thoughts go dark that learning more about God’s word from another’s perspective helps.
+- If my thoughts go dark, learning more about God's word from another's perspective helps.

 - Everyone will have different theories about this, which I respect.

 - Listening to sermons is what works for me.

 - I love Ted Talks.
 There is generally no ranting or raving, and you hear how incredible people are!

 - Ted-Talks bring out the best, not perfect people, but people have overcome challenges.

 - I watch a lot of YouTube for Comedy.